How to Grow Radish Indoors

 Nutrients and Fertilizers

-Radish like a rich and moist root zone - so you are best off with a standard potting mix - we like this Organic Mix by Espoma
+Radish like a rich and moist root zone - so you are best off with a standard potting mix - we like this Potting Mix by Rosy Soil.

 Best Nutrients for Radish: Herb Blend